minichdemo/CaesarCipherDecryptionTool/README.md

 The [Caesar Cipher](https://learncryptography.com/classical-encryption/caesar-cipher) is one of the simplest forms of encryption.
 It is a substitution cipher where each letter in the original message (called the plaintext) is replaced with a letter corresponding to a certain number of letters up or down in the alphabet.
 Caesar Ciphers are especially vulnerable to "brute force" attacks that use trial and error to decode encrypted data.
 In this lab we will use Microsoft Excel to build a spreadsheet that we help us to use "brute force" to decrypt ("crack") secret messages that were encrypted with a Caesar Cipher.

 ### Step 1: Fill the numbers 65 - 90 in series (ASCII codes for A through Z)
 Start by creating a new spreadsheet in Excel.
 Choose *Excel | Blank Workbook*.
-Then we will use Excels "fill handle" to the numbers 65 - 90 in series.
+Then we will use Excels "fill handle" to place the numbers 65 - 90 in series.
 Type `65` in cell `A2`.
-Right click on the right bottom of cell `A2` and drag to the right to `fill series` to cell `Z2` as shown below.
+Right click on the little black box at the right bottom of cell `A2` (called the "fill handle") and drag to the right to `fill series` to cell `Z2` as shown below.

 ![](Caesar1.png)

 ### Step 2: Write a formula to convert numbers to ASCII characters
 Now we'll write a formula in cell `A3` to convert `65` to its ASCII character.
-Enter the formula `=CHAR(A2)` then left click on the bottom right of cell `A3` and fill through cell `Z3` as shown below.
+Enter the formula `=CHAR(A2)` then left click on the fill handle at the bottom right of cell `A3` and fill through cell `Z3` as shown below.

 ![](Caesar2.PNG)